Grant Hill knows all about surgery and opioids.

 Researchers said that a 10 percent reduction in opioid prescriptions would mean 330 million fewer unused pills.

-Another study out this week reported that 19 percent of surgery patients in their research group received at least one prescription refill of painkillers.
+Another out this week reported that 19 percent of surgery patients in their research group received at least one prescription refill of painkillers.

 Those researchers noted there were 260 million opioid prescriptions filled in the United States in 2012.
 That was four times as many as in 1999.